chainstack/docs/docs/platform/manage-your-organizations-identities.md

     content: key identity vault secure certificate corda hyperledger fabric
 ---

-# Manage your organization's identity
+# Manage your organization's identities

 You can add and delete new identities in your organization's [vault](https://console.chainstack.com/vault).